isomerpages/mse-zerowaste/_recycle/what-to-recycle.md

 </map>
 <caption>The label on the blue recycling bins has been redesigned to make information clearer on what can and cannot be deposited in the bins.</caption>

+Download a list of <a href="https://www.nea.gov.sg/docs/default-source/our-services/waste-management/list-of-items-that-are-recyclable-and-not.pdf">what can or cannot be recycled</a>

 ### Paper